 Price

-Different materials come at a different cost.
-Consider your budget (that is, how much do you have to spend?) before researching different materials – for example, wood is often cheaper than aluminum and can make your budget stretch further while still providing you with a good quality product that does the job you needed.
+Different materials come at different costs.
+Consider your budget (that is, how much do you have to spend?) before researching different materials.
+For example, wood is often cheaper than aluminum.

 Durability

 Window and frame materials match up differently in terms of durability.
-Wood might not be as durable as aluminum, but wood might also work better under some circumstances than other materials – and what you need in terms of durability can depend on what your windows and frames will be exposed to where you live.
+Wood might not be as durable as aluminum, however, it might work better under some circumstances than other materials.
+What you need in terms of durability can depend on what your windows and frames will be exposed to where you live.

 Size

 The size and shape of your current windows also have something to do with your eventual choice of window material.
-Larger windows are sometimes replaced with fiberglass or vinyl – and just because it happens to be cheaper and better for larger areas while diffusing the light.
+Larger windows are often replaced with fiberglass or vinyl windows.
+It happens to be cheaper and better for larger areas while diffusing the light.

 Moisture

-Consider how much moisture is found in your area throughout the year.
-Materials like wood don’t react well to moisture changes and might lead to windows that won’t open or close when the moisture or temperature changes – and materials like steel casings for the frame make for a much better choice.
+Before choosing a window, consider how much moisture is found in your area throughout the year.
+Materials such as wood don’t react well to moisture changes.
+This can lead to windows that won’t open or close when the moisture or temperature changes.
+Materials like steel casings for the frame make for a much better choice.

 Area